-David Conrad is a postdoctoral researcher at American University’s Center for Media and Social Impact (CMSI), where he will be engaged in a groundbreaking, community-based research project on the impact of civic storytelling and social justice documentaries in an era of media mistrust.
+David Conrad is the Research Director at American University’s Center for Media and Social Impact (CMSI), where he will be engaged in a groundbreaking, community-based research project on the impact of civic storytelling and social justice documentaries in an era of media mistrust.

 Before joining CMSI, he led multiple social change projects as a participatory storytelling and communications consultant for UNICEF, working to bring the voices and experiences of communities in closer communication with the goals and work of U.N. development and humanitarian programs.